Table of Contents

 Who Is Not Eligible for an e-Visa?

-The following travelers cannot apply for an Indian e-Visa:
+Several categories of travelers cannot apply for an Indian e-Visa:

-- Nationals of non-eligible countries (e.g., Pakistan).
+- Nationals from non-eligible countries (e.g., Pakistan).

-- Individuals with Pakistani origin or heritage.
+- Individuals of Pakistani origin or heritage.

 - Holders of diplomatic or official passports.